JamesSkemp/words/content/post/what-ive-been-up-to-feb-09-edition.md

 +++
-title = "What I've been up to (Feb '09 edition)" summary = "What I've been busy with." draft = false comments = true date = "2009-02-14T20:34:00-06:00"
+title = "What I've been up to (Feb '09 edition)" description = "What I've been busy with." draft = false comments = true date = "2009-02-14T20:34:00-06:00"